-1. Protection products - These products are designed to protect electronic devices from damaging voltage or current spikes.
+Protection products - These products are designed to protect electronic devices from damaging voltage or current spikes.
 These are in multi-chip Small-outline Integrated Circuit ("SOIC") packages, with up to 32 diodes in a single unit.
+The applications of the protection products include smartphones, tablets.

-2. Light sensors - These optical devices sense the intensity of light and trigger the automatic switching on and off of headlights and the automatic adjustment of air conditioning settings in cars.
+Light sensors - These optical devices sense the intensity of light and trigger the automatic switching on and off of headlights and the automatic adjustment of air conditioning settings in cars.
 The package is a transparent custom-body Quad Flat Pack Leadless Package ("QFN").
+The applications of the Light sensors' products include Sensor auto switching device, Hall sensor application.

-3. Real time clock - These are precision time keeping devices which contain features like calendars, time of day, trickle charger and memory functions.
+Real time clock - These are precision time keeping devices which contain features like calendars, time of day, trickle charger and memory functions.
 These devices come with tuning fork cylindrical crystals and are packaged in 16/20L SOIC 300mil body version.
+The applications of the Real time clock products include Digital meter reader, PLL device Phase-locked loop (PLL) circuits exist in a wide variety of high frequency applications, from simple clock clean-up circuits, to local oscillators (LOs) for high performance radio communication links, and ultrafast switching frequency synthesizers in vector network analyzers (VNA).

-4. Voltage control oscillators ("VCO") - This is an electronic oscillator that is designed to be controlled in oscillation frequency by a DC voltage input.
+2. Voltage control oscillators ("VCO") - This is an electronic oscillator that is designed to be controlled in oscillation frequency by a DC voltage input.
 Signals may also be fed into the VCO to cause frequency modulation or phase modulation.

-5. Electronic Relays - These are opto relays that are used in controlling high voltage and high-power equipment.
+Electronic Relays - These are opto relays that are used in controlling high voltage and high-power equipment.
 The control is achieved through the physical isolation of high voltage output and the low voltage input side of the device protecting the circuit components and the users.
-These are packaged in Plastic Dual-in-line Package ("PDIP") with an LED and a driver IC coupled together, without electrical connection between them.
+These are packaged in Plastic Dual-In-Line Package ("PDIP") with an LED and a driver IC coupled together, without electrical connection between them.
+The applications of the Electronic Relays products include Computing devices.

 Power management devices - These devices are used in a wide range of power management applications from telecommunications, industrial equipment, portable devices, computers, and networks.
+Power management devices is a feature of some electrical appliances, especially copiers, computers, CPUs, GPUs, and computer peripherals such as monitors and printers, that turn off the power or switch the system to a low-power state when inactive.
 These are packaged in SOIC with the die pad exposed.
+The applications of the Power management devices products include Photocopier and Communicating devices.